6. Match - Case

 Tasks

 1. A silly maths function does different things with a list of values depending in the number of elements in the list.
-Complete the code below by filling in the square brackets and the curvy brackets.
+Complete the code below by filling in the square brackets and the curly brackets.
 Some parts are done already.
 Here are the silly rules: for 1 element in the list, square it.
 For 2 elements raise a to the power of b using the inbuilt pow function.
-For 3 elements, multilpy the first two then use floor division with the third.
+For 3 elements, multiply the first two then use floor division with the third.
 For more than 3 elements, add the first 3 then subtract the sum of the rest.

 def list_maths(values):